LIDSOL/drawdb-docs/docs/create-diagram.md

 - Check constraint
 - Comment

+Although only Name, Datatype, Not null and Primary are visible from the settings panel, the other fields can be defined in the column edit panel that will open when clicking on the three dots icon.

+<ThemedImage
+    lightImageSrc={require("./img/light/more-options-fields.png").default}
+    darkImageSrc={require("./img/dark/more-options-fields.png").default}
+    alt="Edit fields"
+/>

 :::info

 If multiple primary keys are defined a composite primary key will be generated in the SQL output.